pieroproietti/penguins-eggs/README.md

 - `-w, --wardrobe=<value>`: Specifies the wardrobe to show costumes and accessories from.

 **DESCRIPTION**
-The `eggs wardrobe show [COSTUME]` command allows users to view details and information about specific costumes and accessories stored in a wardrobe.
-A wardrobe, in this context, is a collection of clothing items and accessories.
+<p align="justify">  The `eggs wardrobe show [COSTUME]` command allows users to view details and information about specific costumes and accessories stored in a wardrobe.
+A wardrobe, in this context, is a collection of clothing items and accessories.</p>

   > [!NOTE]
 > By executing the `eggs wardrobe show [COSTUME]` command, users can specify the costume or accessory they want to view.
 This command provides a way to retrieve information about a particular item in the wardrobe.

 **EXAMPLES**